MegaArman/toscanini/JS/API/readme.md

 -JS runtime environment (and more): Node v6.9.4

 -Text editor (least important): Atom (https://github.com/atom/atom- you may need to run 'yum install libXScrnSaver' before you run it for the first time).
-Regardless of the editor you use, please install packages linter and linter-eslint (these are for syntax/style  checking)
+Regardless of the editor you use, please install packages linter (search "linter 1.11" in atom) and linter-eslint (these are for syntax/style  checking)

 ## Setup
 1) Clone/download